Table of Contents

 Bridge

-The La Patrie Etude has a bridge made of rosewood.
+The La Patrie Etude has a rosewood bridge.
 The bridge is carved from a single piece of rosewood and finished to a smooth, precise fit on the guitar’s soundboard, following a time-honored tradition.

-Each string has its own saddle slot on the bridge.
-These slots are slightly angled to account for the different thicknesses of the strings and make sure that the tuning is right all over the fretboard.
+Each string has its saddle slot on the bridge.
+These slots are slightly angled to account for the different thicknesses of the strings and ensure the tuning is right all over the fretboard.

 To prevent the strings from coming loose and to facilitate string changes, they are secured to the bridge by knotting them or using the traditional “tie-block” method.